penberg/agent-datakit/SPEC.md

 2. **Virtual Filesystem**: Stores agent artifacts (files, documents, outputs) using a Unix-like inode design with support for hard links, proper metadata, and efficient file operations
 3. **Key-Value Store**: Provides simple get/set operations for agent context, preferences, and structured state that doesn't fit into the filesystem model

 All timestamps in this specification use Unix epoch format (seconds since 1970-01-01 00:00:00 UTC).
-Implementations MUST enable foreign key constraints: `PRAGMA foreign_keys = ON`.

 ## Tool Calls